AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

    ![Activate Commerce configuration for Assets integration](assets/aem-activate-commerce-integration.png){width="600" zoomable="yes"}

-1. Save the credentials for the consumer key and access token for later use.
+1. If you plan to use the API, save the credentials for the consumer key and access token to configure authentication in your API client.

   ![OAuth credentials to authenticate API requests](./assets/aem-commerce-integration-credentials.png){width="600" zoomable="yes"}